 Frequently Asked Questions

-- How many apply?
+- How many apply to your PhD program?

 - How many are admitted to your program each year?

 - We usually admit about thirty people each year.
 Our goal is to have a cohort size of around thirteen students.

 - The average undergraduate GPA of admitted applicants is 3.79.

 - Do you require or accept the GRE?